 A company which receives government support obtains an advantage over its competitors.
-Therefore, the TFEU prohibits State Aid unless it is justified by reasons of general economic development.
-To ensure that this prohibition is respected and exemptions are applied equally across the European Union, the European Commission is in charge of watching over the compliance of State aid with the EU rules.
+As a result, State aid is prohibited unless it is justified by reasons of general economic development.
+To ensure that this prohibition is respected the European Commission oversees the compliance of State aid within the EU rules.

-As a first step, it has to be determined whether a company has received State Aid, which is the case if the support meets the following criteria:
+As a first step, it must be determined whether a company receives State aid.

-By contrast, general measures are not regarded as state aid because they are not selective and apply to all companies regardless of their size, location or sector.
+General measures are not regarded as State aid because they are not selective and apply to all companies regardless of their size, location, or sector.
 Examples include general taxation measures or employment legislation.

-In accordance with the more economics based approach the EU reformed its state aid provisions in the recent years.
-Today, the State Aid provisions are fully coherent with the economic principles developed in EU competition law.
+Today, the State aid provisions are fully coherent with the economic principles developed in EU competition law.